Etak0o/frontend_host_etako/README.md

 # Log in details
    1. username: nicholebaddoo@gmail.com || password: etakoswebsite
    2. username: obaddoo4jc@gmail.com || password: Tr1nity3

+# Running the project locally
+1. run index.js in the backend terminal
+2. the terminal must display 'server running on port 5000'
+3. when it does, open the index.html file in the frontend folder.

 # Feature Check
 ## 1. User Registration & Authentication (15 Marks)